-For fun, we tried to come up with theories that would prove the claim.
+For fun, we tried to come up with theories which would prove the claim.
 Perhaps high gas prices might be the cause of lower death rates.
 Since people drive less, they’re in fewer fatal auto accidents.
-Those that have to bike to work lose weight and become healthier.
+People who have to bike to work lose weight and become healthier.
 Alternately, perhaps fewer people can afford to eat out and make meals from scratch.
-These home-made meals have less saturated fat and salt which in turn improve health.
+These home-made meals have less saturated fat and salt which in turn improves health.

-These are amusing theories but miss the point that apparently the claim is true.
+These are amusing theories but miss the real reason the claim is apparently true.
 Christopher J. Ruhm, an economist at the University of North Carolina at Greensboro, observed the correlation in a 2003 paper, “Healthy Living in Hard Times.”
-Ruhm found that the death rate decreases by 0.5% for every 1% increase in the unemployment rate.
+Ruhm found the death rate decreases by 0.5% for every 1% increase in the unemployment rate.

 In a Fortune article, Colvin explained that the primary reason is that people without jobs have more time to exercise.
 Losing weight correlates with less smoking, both of which improve your health.
 Out of work people also have more time to sleep which in turn improves health.